facebook/react/docs/docs/routing.md

   }

   componentWillUnmount() {
-    // Ensure our listener does not keep calling `setState` after the component
+    // Ensure our listener does not keep calling `setState` after
     // the component has been unmounted
     this.unsubscribe();
   }